 9. You don’t keep track of each other’s lives

 When Carly got a big promotion at work, she didn’t tell her husband Jerry.
-Her colleague told Jerry, who was surprised and grieved that Carly hadn’t told him herself.
-On the other hand, when Jerry was thinking about investing in a mobile home, it was a while before discussed it with Carly.
-You know you cannot reconnect with a distant spouse when he doesn’t share his investment plans in an online business with you.
+It was her colleague who told Jerry, and predictably, he was surprised and hurt that Carly hadn’t told him herself.
+On the other hand, when Jerry was thinking about investing in a mobile home, it was a while before he discussed it with Carly.
+You know you cannot reconnect with a distant spouse when s/he doesn’t share her/his life plans, triumphs and tribulations with you.

 Related Reading: 7 Warning Signs You Are Growing Apart In Your Marriage

 So, how do you reconnect with a distant spouse?
-When disconnection in a marriage happens it goes on a complete downward spiral but John Gottman, who has saved hundreds of marriages from divorce and has been researching on 3000 couples for the last 40 years, feels that timely reconnection is the key to put a marriage back on track.
+When disconnection in a marriage happens, it goes on a complete downward spiral, but psychologist John Gottman, who has saved hundreds of marriages from divorce and has been researching over 3,000 couples for the last 40 years, feels that timely reconnection is the key to putting a marriage back on track.

 1. Reconnect with your spouse spontaneously

-Instead focus on the positives of the relationship and the shared memories and try to bring back that simple hug or the peck on the cheek.
+Instead, focus on the positives of the relationship and the shared memories and try to bring back that simple hug or the peck on the cheek.
+And if you’re looking to reconnect with your spouse sexually, a spontaneous night of lovemaking might be all you need.
+Go ahead and set the mood with a few candles and that expensive wine, and you’ll have yourselves a night to remember.

 2. Reconnect with your spouse emotionally